mtumilowicz/rabbitmq/README.md

 * Auto-delete (exchange is deleted when last queue is unbound from it)

 ### direct
-A direct exchange delivers messages to queues based on the message routing key:
+A direct exchange delivers messages to queues based on the message routing key (`String`):
 1. A queue binds to the exchange with a routing key K
 1. When a new message with routing key R arrives at the direct exchange, the exchange routes it to the queue if K = R